microsoft/language-server-protocol/_specifications/specification-3-15.md

 	synchronization?: TextDocumentSyncClientCapabilities;

 	/**
-	 * Capabilities specific to the `textDocument/completion`
+	 * Capabilities specific to the `textDocument/completion` request.
 	 */
 	completion?: CompletionClientCapabilities;

 	/**
-	 * Capabilities specific to the `textDocument/hover`
+	 * Capabilities specific to the `textDocument/hover` request.
 	 */
 	hover?: HoverClientCapabilities;

 	/**
-	 * Capabilities specific to the `textDocument/signatureHelp`
+	 * Capabilities specific to the `textDocument/signatureHelp` request.
 	 */
 	signatureHelp?: SignatureHelpClientCapabilities;

 	/**
-	 * Capabilities specific to the `textDocument/declaration`
+	 * Capabilities specific to the `textDocument/declaration` request.
 	 *
 	 * @since 3.14.0
 	 */
 	declaration?: DeclarationClientCapabilities;

 	/**
-	 * Capabilities specific to the `textDocument/definition`.
+	 * Capabilities specific to the `textDocument/definition` request.
 	 */
 	definition?: DefinitionClientCapabilities;

 	/**
-	 * Capabilities specific to the `textDocument/typeDefinition`
+	 * Capabilities specific to the `textDocument/typeDefinition` request.
 	 *
 	 * @since 3.6.0
 	 */
 	typeDefinition?: TypeDefinitionClientCapabilities;

 	/**
-	 * Capabilities specific to the `textDocument/implementation`.
+	 * Capabilities specific to the `textDocument/implementation` request.
 	 *
 	 * @since 3.6.0
 	 */
 	implementation?: ImplementationClientCapabilities;

 	/**
-	 * Capabilities specific to the `textDocument/references`
+	 * Capabilities specific to the `textDocument/references` request.
 	 */
 	references?: ReferenceClientCapabilities;

 	/**
-	 * Capabilities specific to the `textDocument/documentHighlight`
+	 * Capabilities specific to the `textDocument/documentHighlight` request.
 	 */
 	documentHighlight?: DocumentHighlightClientCapabilities;

 	/**
-	 * Capabilities specific to the `textDocument/documentSymbol`
+	 * Capabilities specific to the `textDocument/documentSymbol` request.
 	 */
 	documentSymbol?: DocumentSymbolClientCapabilities;

 	/**
-	 * Capabilities specific to the `textDocument/codeAction`
+	 * Capabilities specific to the `textDocument/codeAction` request.
 	 */
 	codeAction?: CodeActionClientCapabilities;

 	/**
-	 * Capabilities specific to the `textDocument/codeLens`
+	 * Capabilities specific to the `textDocument/codeLens` request.
 	 */
 	codeLens?: CodeLensClientCapabilities;

 	/**
-	 * Capabilities specific to the `textDocument/documentLink`
+	 * Capabilities specific to the `textDocument/documentLink` request.
 	 */
 	documentLink?: DocumentLinkClientCapabilities;